ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 If the model determines that a document doesn't contain content that is legal in nature or doesn't contain a participant from the attorney list, then neither label is displayed in the tagging panel.

-For example, the following screenshots show two documents; the first one contains content that is legal in nature and has a participant found in the the attorney's list; the second contains neither and therefore doesn't display any labels.
+For example, the following screenshots show two documents; the first one contains content that is legal in nature and has a participant found in the list of attorneys; the second contains neither and therefore doesn't display any labels.

 ![Document with Attorney and Legal content labels](../media/AeDTaggingPanelLegalContentAttorney.png)

 ![Document without any labels](../media/AeDTaggingPanelNegative.png)

-After you review a document and confirm whether or not it contains privileged content, you can tag the document with the appropriate tag.
+After you review a document to see if it contains privileged content, you can tag the document with the appropriate tag.